 🛠 Fixes & Updates

-In case you haven't heard, today's the last day to vote.
-Go do that!
-And finally, thanks for reading and for being a part of the ReadMe community.
+As always, thanks for reading and for being a part of the ReadMe community, folks!

 —Naomi and the ReadMe Team :owlbert: